sksundaram-learning/tanuki/README.md

 # Tanuki

 A system for importing, storing, categorizing, browsing, displaying, and searching files, primarily images and videos.
 Attributes regarding the files are stored in a schema-less, document-oriented database.
 Designed to store millions of files.
-Primary interface is a web front-end designed for use by a web browser.
+Primary interface is a web front-end with a simple design suitable for most web browsers.

 Yes, another one of these.
 I am a programmer, it's what I do.
 I want to learn Erlang and this is a good project with which to learn Erlang and OTP.
 See the Requirements wiki for additional technical reasons.

 ## Current Status

-The incoming processor is written in Python, and will eventually be rewritten in Erlang.
+The incoming processor is written in [Hy](http://hylang.org), and will eventually be rewritten in Erlang.
 The backend application and web interface are being written in Erlang and built using [rebar](https://github.com/rebar/rebar/) and [relx](http://relx.org/).
+There is much yet to be done.

 ## Building and Testing